nrfconnect/sdk-nrf/doc/nrf/config_and_build/bootloaders/bootloader_adding_sysbuild.rst

    my_command *[options]* *<args ...>* *<build_system_args ..>*

-See the description of :kconfig:option:`SB_CONFIG_SECURE_BOOT_SIGNING_COMMAND` for which arguments can be sent to the build system in this way.
+See the description of ``SB_CONFIG_SECURE_BOOT_SIGNING_COMMAND`` for which arguments can be sent to the build system in this way.

 .. note::

    Whitespace, hyphens, and other non-alphanumeric characters must be escaped appropriately when setting the string from the command line.
    If the custom signing command uses its own options or arguments, it is recommended to define the string in a :file:`sysbuild.conf` file to avoid tracking backslashes.
-   Like public key paths, environment variables are not expanded when using them in a command string set from one of these files.
+   Like public key paths, environment variables are not expanded when using them in a command string set from the file.

 .. _ug_bootloader_adding_sysbuild_immutable_mcuboot:

 Adding MCUboot as an immutable bootloader
 =========================================

-To build :doc:`MCUboot <mcuboot:index-ncs>` with a Zephyr or |NCS| sample, enable the :kconfig:option:`SB_CONFIG_BOOTLOADER_MCUBOOT` in the application's :file:`sysbuild.conf` file or using the command line:
+To build :doc:`MCUboot <mcuboot:index-ncs>` with a Zephyr or |NCS| sample, enable the ``SB_CONFIG_BOOTLOADER_MCUBOOT`` in the application's :file:`sysbuild.conf` file or using the command line:

 .. code-block:: console